modirishabh/GCP/3.6 VPN/Readme.md

-# Shared VPC in Google Cloud Platform (GCP)
+# VPN Connections in Google Cloud Platform (GCP)

 Welcome back, Gurus.
-This lesson delves into Shared VPC, a powerful feature in GCP that allows for cross-project resource sharing and streamlined network management.

-## Introduction to Shared VPC

-Shared VPC enables projects within an organization to connect and utilize shared network resources, fostering collaboration while maintaining centralized control.
+This lesson focuses on VPN connections within GCP, a fundamental concept for securely extending your on-premises network to the cloud.

+## Understanding VPN

+A Virtual Private Network (VPN) enables a secure and encrypted connection over the internet, allowing for safe data transmission and privacy protection.

+## How Does VPN Work?

+VPN connections are facilitated by gateways that establish a secure tunnel through which data can pass safely:

+- **Peer VPN Gateway**: Your on-premises or other cloud network's VPN gateway.
+- **Cloud VPN Gateway**: GCP's VPN gateway that connects to your peer gateway.

-## Key Aspects of Shared VPC
+## Types of VPNs in Google Cloud

-- **Host and Service Projects**: Define the structure of Shared VPC, with the host project containing the VPC and the service projects utilizing its resources.
-- **Subnet Sharing**: Allows specific subnets within the VPC to be shared with service projects.
-- **Access Control**: Through IAM roles, users are granted permission to deploy resources within the shared subnets.

-## Hands-On Demo: Using Shared VPC

-The practical demonstration included:

-1. Establishing a Shared VPC in a host project.
-2. Sharing a dev subnet with a service project for development purposes.
-3. Assigning the `compute.networkUser` role to a user, enabling them to create VM instances in the shared subnet.
-4. Launching an instance in the shared subnet as a user with the appropriate permissions.
+GCP offers two types of VPN connections:

+- **High Availability VPN (HA VPN)**: Ensures higher uptime with redundant interfaces and IP addresses, meeting a strong service level agreement.
+- **Classic VPN**: A basic VPN setup with a single tunnel and IP address, suitable for less critical connections.

-## Key Takeaways for the Exam
+## Key Takeaways for the GCP Cloud Associate Exam

-- Understand the architecture of Shared VPC, including host and service projects.
-- Learn how to share network resources across projects securely.
-- Recognize the importance of IAM roles in managing access to shared subnets.
+- VPNs provide a secure method to connect on-premises networks to GCP VPCs.
+- Differentiate between HA VPN and Classic VPN, understanding the benefits and use cases of each.
+- Each VPN setup requires a cloud VPN gateway and a customer gateway to establish the tunnel.

-Thank you for exploring Shared VPC with me.
-Be sure to review this lesson and practice in your own account to solidify your understanding of how Shared VPC works.
-See you in the next video!
+Thank you for participating in this VPN lesson.
+As we proceed with our exam preparation, we'll explore more networking services and configurations.
+I'll see you in the next video!